-Intellectual property (IP) created or developed by university employees using USD resources, including time, facilities, and resident expertise, is owned by the South Dakota Board of Regents and is managed by the University.
-The Technology Transfer Office (TTO) promotes USD technology by protecting, marketing, and licensing USD inventions to others for further development and commercialization.
+Intellectual property (IP) created or developed by university employees using USD resources, including time, facilities and resident expertise, is owned by the South Dakota Board of Regents and managed by the University.
+The Technology Transfer Office (TTO) promotes USD technology by protecting, marketing and licensing USD inventions to others for further development and commercialization.

 To ensure proper protection for your innovation, be sure to submit an Invention Disclosure Form prior to any public disclosure of your innovation.
-Public disclosures include talking to others about the innovation, a presentation, paper, abstract, or online disclosure.
-This is important because an inventor who publicly discloses his or her invention before obtaining protection must file a patent application within one (1) calendar year in the U.S. and can lose his or her invention rights elsewhere in the world.
+Public disclosures include talking to others about the innovation, a presentation, paper, abstract or online disclosure.
+This is important because an inventor who publicly discloses their invention before obtaining protection must file a patent application within one (1) calendar year in the U.S. and can lose their invention rights elsewhere in the world.

 If you have an idea that you would like to share with someone outside of the university, but you’re not sure whether your idea counts as an invention, contact the TTO by email at TTO@usd.edu or by phone at 605-677-6229 and we will help you figure out the best next step.
 Additional information as well as the Invention Disclosure Form can be found on our Portal site.